×

 The Internship Experience:

-The intern participates in year-long concurrent rotations of outpatient mental health and behavioral health integration.
-For example, the intern may see clients in the outpatient clinic (Iina’ Counseling Services) for 3-4 days per week and will serve as the behavioral health psychology consult for our five outpatient medical clinics one day per week.
-This rotation structure is advantageous in providing continuity of care for clients as well as an opportunity for the intern to experience a developmentally appropriate professional workload while under supportive supervision.
-This rotation structure facilitates progressive professional growth throughout the year and provides interns with a myriad of early clinical experiences that they will be able to discuss in preparation for fellowship other training applications.
+There are two intern offices located within the outpatient MH departments of Shiprock Service Unit (Iina Counseling Services and Dzilth-Na-O-Dith-Hle Health Center).
+The intern participates in year-long concurrent rotations of outpatient mental health, psychological assessment, and behavioral health integration/triage.
+For example, the intern may see clients in the outpatient clinics (Iina’ Counseling Services or Dzilth-Na-O-Dith-Hle Health Center) for 2 days per week, serve as the behavioral health psychology consult for the pediatric clinic one day per week, and provide crisis triage services one day per week.
+Psychological assessments are scheduled on clinical days throughout the training year.
+Wednesday and Friday afternoons are blocked for administrative time for staff meetings, report writing and other administrative duties.
+This rotation structure is advantageous in providing continuity of care for clients and allowing the intern to experience a developmentally appropriate professional workload under supportive supervision.
+This rotation structure facilitates progressive professional growth throughout the year.
+It provides interns with a myriad of early clinical experiences that they can discuss in preparation for fellowship and other training applications.

 Rotation Opportunities: